oenvinipas/go_compiler/README.md

-# go_compiler
+# go_interpreter
-Learning Go by creating a compiler
+Learning Go by creating an interpreter